CaioCeretta/cosden-tutorials/react-hook-form/Explanation.md

 Now, on our form, besides the default values, we can use the zodResolver like this resolver: zodResolver(formSchema)

+The resolver with useForm is necessary if we want to validate the form schema using Zod.
+The resolver serves as a bridge between Zod (or any other schema validation library like Yup) and RHF.

+Without the zodResolver, rhf wouldn't know how to validate our form data agains the zod schema. rhf has built in validation, but it's more basic and doesn't support schema based validation out of the box.
+The resolver handles parsing data with zod schema and transform any zod validation errors into a format rhf can understand.

+If we don't use the resolver, we would have to manually validate form values using the schema in the onSubmit function or elsewhere.
+This is possible, but it would not be as tightly integrated as using the zodResolver

 what this is going to do, is connecting our schema to react hook, and this schema from zood, actually has a lot of validation already built-in, so if we look at the email, for example, it will first make sure that is a string, then it will check if it is a valid email.